 - How many page views your website is getting

-So, if you want your marketing to have a solid ROI, you need to focus on KPIs that focus on the areas of biggest impact.
+So, if you want your marketing to have a solid ROI, you need to focus on online marketing KPIs that pinpoint on the areas of biggest impact.
 Some factors to consider when looking for tangible results are:

 - Where are you spending marketing dollars?